FAQ

 No.

-What is the Amount of the Scholarship?
+What is the amount of the Scholarship?

 How is the Amount of Scholarship Determined?

-Scholarship amounts will be paid based on length of attendance in the El Dorado Public School District.
+Scholarship amounts will be paid based on the length of attendance in the El Dorado Public School District.
 For example, graduates who attend all 13 years at EPS will receive 100 percent of the scholarship.
-See chart below.
+See the chart below.

 *Length of Attendance Benefit